 According to MailVU.com, the average email click-through rate is now around 5%, which means that unless there is something innovative in your email campaign, only 5 of 100 prospective clients will even consider opening your sales emails.
 And even then, there is no assurance that they will actually read your email content.

 However, adding a simple video to your email that introduces yourself or says a few words about your product or service will pique the interest of your prospective clients.
 You’ll be surprised at how much engagement this small step will generate.
+Just be sure you are also verifying email addresses before sending out your campaigns in order to keep bounce rates as low as possible.

 Think of strategic alliances as co-marketing for your sales department.
 Get a hold of information on your prospective clients’ other purchases, for example by asking your customers what other purchases they would make within the same price range as your product or service.
 Then, reach out to the companies that sell those products or services.
 Non-competing companies will appreciate a strategy that will boost sales for both by partnering with your company.